tuckergordon/fantasy-dashboard/web/src/leagues/1048310882389983232/posts/2024/week-9.md

 looking for my garden boys to right the ship real soon.
 I decided to take matters into my own hands a bit and make a couple trades!
 More on those in a bit..

+## ✨ New features

+Not a section that we'll have all the time but figured I'd call out some new things I added to the site recently.

+You may have already noticed but there are now navigation elements!If you're viewing on the phone, you'll see a little "Other weeks" dropdown that you can use to get to previous weeks.
+If you're on your computer, you'll get the same info on a left sidenav and then also a fun table of contents on the right side.

+I also made a change that nobody else will care about and upgraded the site from Svelte 4 to Svelte 5, which gives me lots of new tasty code features to play with.

+More features to come!
+I'm also still looking to rebrand this site so if you have any ideas lmk!

 ## 🏆 Standings

 |     | Name                      | Record |